 Not an app person?
 You can also check Puget Sound’s local air quality reports to find out the daily safety level of smoke pollution in your area.
 If rain and wind patterns change, smoke danger can increase quickly so it’s good to check back regularly.

 And if you must go outdoors?
-Avoid exercise and other strenuous activity outside as much as possible.
+Avoid exercise and other strenuous activity outside as much as possible, and wear your mask.

 If you’re feeling the impact of poor air quality inside your home, you might consider an air purifier.
 Save money and create a DIY air filter for your home for a fraction of the cost of buying, or, if you’re less handy, splurge and purchase one.